Complexity classification of local Hamiltonian problems: Special cases

 The beautiful proof of Lemma~\ref{lem:liebmattis} is well-known in the condensed-matter theory literature, and the most difficult part (proving uniqueness) was already shown by Lieb and Mattis in their original paper~\cite{lieb62}.
 However, the ingredients of the proof are somewhat scattered.
 We therefore present a self-contained proof in Appendix~\ref{app:liebmattis}.

 Given Lemma~\ref{lem:liebmattis} and the above discussion, the proof of Lemma~\ref{lem:heisenberg} is essentially immediate.
-We first (potentially) add one triple of physical qubits to make the total number of logical qubits even and equal to $2n$ for some integer $n$.
+We first (potentially) add one triple of physical qubits to make the total number of logical qubit pairs even and equal to $2n$ for some integer $n$.
 Then, by Corollary~\ref{cor:zerothorder}, we can effectively implement Hamiltonians of the form